Discount Sale

 1. Company Logo: The logo of the company issuing the credit note, which adds professionalism to the document

-What are the Benefits of a Credit Note?
+Six Major Benefits of a Credit Note

 Is a Credit Note Similar to a Refund?